-I wanted to base my practice around a concept which emphasises strength and recovery from difficulties: resilience.
-Resilience means looking at dissatisfaction, stuckness, and distressing events in life as something temporary which can be worked through as a capable and adaptable person, with lessons gained in the process.
+I wanted to base my practice around a concept that emphasises strength and recovery from difficulties: resilience.
+Resilience means looking at dissatisfaction, feeling stuck, and distressing events in life as something temporary.
+These experiences can be worked through as a capable and adaptable person, with lessons gained in the process.

-Redwood trees represent resilience in nature with many felt connections between themselves and the strength of the human spirit:
+Redwood trees represent resilience in nature with connections between themselves and the strength of the human spirit:

 - Thick bark which is impervious to fire, water, and pests – “thick skin”